t3lurid3/ptp/ptp4u/README.md

 ```
 This returns manu usefull metrics such as number of active subscriptions, tx/rx stats etc.

-## Performace
+## Performance
-We were able to generate and consistently support over 1M clients with syncronization frequency of 1Hz.
+We were able to generate and consistently support over 1M clients with synchronization frequency of 1Hz.

-We used a follwing setup:
+We used the following setup:
 * HPE DL380 G10 single CPU system.
 * Arista 7010 network switch with 2 VLANs.
-* Calnex Sentinel to monitor the precision over the PTP compared to the GPS source.
+* Calnex Sentinel to monitor the precision over PTP compared to the GPS source.
 * Spirent N4U to generate test clients and verify timing correctness.

-Here one can see 1000513 clients registered on `ptp4u` side, where:
+Here one can see 1,000,513 clients registered on `ptp4u` side, where:
 * 512 are constantly verified for the timing violations.
 * 1 is a Calnex Sentinel to verify precision effect from the load.
 The vertical line represents the beginning of the test.
-* 1000000 generated using traffic generator feature.
+* 1,000,000 generated using traffic generator feature.
 ![image](https://user-images.githubusercontent.com/4749052/137388307-7d0e9e6b-df42-4d3d-bc23-b85bab458548.png)
 Spirent N4U showing 512 monitoring clients are working as expected:
 ![image](https://user-images.githubusercontent.com/4749052/137388205-89b57751-8dca-49ab-8a6b-b43bd0382783.png)